 Continuous closed season for taking spotted skunks, and the pelts of spotted skunks may not be sold.
+Please report verifiable sightings (see p.
+51).

 Q: Can electronic calls be used?

 A: Electronic calls may be used to hunt bobcats, coyotes, crows, foxes and raccoons, but not other species.
 With the exception of crows (see page 48), written permission of the landowner is required to hunt with electronic calls on private lands.
 Electronic calls may also be used on public lands (except where specifically prohibited) during periods when the use of firearms is allowed.